jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 #### [Intermediation Variety][IV]
 with [Giorgia Piacentino][giorgia] and [Anjan Thakor][anjan]

-Non-depository financial intermediaries ("non-banks") have a higher cost of capital than depositories ("banks") do, because they do not benefit from government safety nets.
-How do they still compete with banks?
-In this paper, we develop a search-and-matching model of entrepreneurial finance with endogenous intermediary entry.
-With only bank finance, entrepreneurs make inefficient project choices, forgoing innovative projects for traditional projects.
-However, non-banks emerge to mitigate this inefficiency: they use their high cost of capital as a commitment device not to fund traditional projects, inducing entrepreneurs to innovative efficiently.
-Despite earning high returns, non- banks never take over the entire market, but coexist with banks in equilibrium.
+We explain the endogenous emergence of a variety of lending intermediaries in a model based only on differences in their funding costs.
+Banks have a lower cost of capital than non-banks due to government safety nets.
+However, with only bank finance, entrepreneurs make inefficient project choices, forgoing innovative projects for traditional projects.
+Non-banks emerge to mitigate this inefficiency, using their high cost of capital as a commitment device not to fund traditional projects, thus inducing entrepreneurs to innovate efficiently.
+Despite earning high returns, non-banks never take over the entire market, but coexist with banks in general equilibrium.